nmmichalak/novum_R_ganum/pcurve_bias_representative_sig_effects/pcurve_bias_representative_sig_effects.md

 # Conclusion: bias from simulations versus "real-world" bias

 McShane et al. are right to recommend people use valuable information from effect sizes, *p* < .05 or not.
 What's more, the model they recommend does just as well as *p*-curve when only *p* < .05 are published—in my example but also in McShane et al.'s simulations.
+(Side: I don't have the space to demonstrate here, but *p*-curve might perform a little better in some *p*-hacking environments (e.g., data peeking)).

 But think back to those *p* < .05-less studies represented in that histogram above.
 Those represent more combinations of manipulations, measures, sample characteristics, and contexts than those reported by any research literature that exists.
 Realistically, researchers will selectively (i.e., non-randomly) study a handful of these combinations, and those combinations that most easily produce interesting, statistically significant results will end up in meta-analyst's hands.
 Like Uri Simonsohn points out, *"The" effect size does not exist* ([.html](http://datacolada.org/33)).
 The effect sizes that received more weight in these simulations did so because they were larger.
 In simulation land, this is correctly called bias.
 But, perhaps, in the "real world", the studies that receive the most weight might represent the most interesting studies—to researchers, to funders, to everyday people.
 In other words, they represent not the true average, whatever that is, but, maybe, the *interesting* average.